panulogic/cisf/README.md

 of Array.prototype called "last()" but there isn't.

-You could add to
+You could add such a method to the
-Array.prototype but problem is what somebody else's program might have their own definition of last() which differs from yours.
+Array.prototype but problem is somebody else's program might have their own definition of last() which differs from yours.
-So your definition could break their program.
+Your definition could then break their program.

-The cisf.js solution is here:
+Cisf.js solution is to provide an easy way to wrap any array-instance such that the wrapper has the method last():

     let {w, ok} = cisf  ;
     let last = w([1,2,3]).last();
     ok (last === 3);

-So w() creates and easy-to use wrapper around arrays which allows you to easily ask for the last element of the array.
-Notice above is almost as short as "[1,2,3].last()" would be.
+Above is almost as short as "[1,2,3].last()" would be.

 But at the same time w() will add other methods to arrays, and different versions of such methods for different types of wrappees.
-The current set of things you can do with w() are shown in the next excerpt from the file cisf/test.js:
+The current set of things w()  can do are shown in the next excerpt from the file cisf/test.js: